modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 julia> servedocs()
 ```

+\advanced{

+[DocumenterCitations.jl](https://github.com/ali-ramadhan/DocumenterCitations.jl) allows you to insert citations inside the documentation website from a BibTex file.

+}

 To host the documentation online easily, just select the [`Documenter` plugin](https://juliaci.github.io/PkgTemplates.jl/stable/user/#PkgTemplates.Documenter) from PkgTemplates.jl before creation.
 Not only will this fill the `docs` subfolder with the right contents: it will also initialize a [GitHub Actions workflow](https://documenter.juliadocs.org/stable/man/hosting/#gh-pages-Branch) to build and deploy your website on [GitHub pages](https://pages.github.com/).
 The only thing left to do is to [select the `gh-pages` branch as source](https://documenter.juliadocs.org/stable/man/hosting/#gh-pages-Branch).